JohnADeady/PROGRAMMING-SCRIPTING/README.md

 # Programming and Scritping Module

 This repository contains assignments for semster one of Data Analytics from GMIT.
-There are a total of 11 programs where I will go into more detail below.
-The main purpose of these assignments is to understand and write programs using the [Python](https://www.python.org/).
-Python is an interpreted high-level programming language for general-purpose programming.(ref Wkipedia)
+There are a total of 11 scripts where I will go into more detail below.
+The main purpose of these assignments is to understand and write programs using the [Python](https://www.python.org/) programming language.
+Python is an easy to learn, powerful programming language.
+It has efficient high-level data structures and a simple but effective approach to object-oriented programming.
+Python’s elegant syntax and dynamic typing, together with its interpreted nature, make it an ideal language for scripting and rapid application development in many areas on most platforms (ref [Python Tutorial](https://docs.python.org/3/tutorial/))

 ## Getting Starting
 [Python](https://www.python.org/) is receommended to run these programs.
 In order to get started we must download [Anaconda](https://www.anaconda.com/download/) and then [VS Code](https://code.visualstudio.com/).